 Modular construction enables co-location with mines, battery plants, or port infrastructure.
-Each facility integrates directly with upstream feedstock providers and downstream offtakers through standardized material specifications and logistics protocols.
-No custom integration required.
+Each facility integrates directly with upstream feedstock providers and downstream offtake partners through standardized logistics and interface protocols.

 Speed matters.
-Traditional greenfield refineries require 4-7 years from site selection to first production.
-SYNHUB™ facilities reach operational status in 18-24 months through prefabricated modules, proven engineering designs, and streamlined permitting enabled by standardized environmental controls.
+Traditional greenfield refineries require 4–7 years from site selection to first production.
+A Synhub™ reaches operational status in 18–24 months through prefabricated modules, proven engineering designs, and streamlined permitting enabled by standardized environmental controls.

 Site preparation to first production using modular construction and standardized permitting